BravoHoseok/Lee-s-Tech-Blog/docs/Cybersecurity/PrivateAndPublicKey.md

 {: .highlight }

 ## Example of Private and Public Key Relationship
 For better understanding, Let's take a look at a famous example.
 The two keys shall not be separated in asymmetric cryptography.
-In other word, they have relationship!
+In other word, they have relationship as shown in [Pic.1]

 {: .highlight }
 Bob wants to send Alice an encrypted email.
 To do this, Bob takes Alice’s public key and encrypts his message to her.
 Then, when Alice receives the message, she takes the private key that is known only to her in order to decrypt the message from Bob.
 Although attackers might try to compromise the server and read the message, they will be unable to because they lack the private key to decrypt the message.
 Only Alice will be able to decrypt the message as she is the only one with the private key.
 And, when Alice wants to reply, she simply repeats the process, encrypting her message to Bob using Bob’s public key.